top of page

 Let Milestones & Mondays help you find the perfect Greenland Expedition Cruise for you: itinerary, the right expedition partner, and the best time to go.
 Because some places don’t just change your perspective they change your life.

 Ready to Explore Greenland on an exciting expedition?
-Your journey begins with a conversation.

-Prefer to travel vicariously for now?
-Stay inspired.
+Prefer to gather inspiration for now?

 Want to connect in the moment?